Table of Contents

 Machine learning is embedded in AI and allows machines to perform specific tasks through training.
 With data annotation, it can learn about pretty much everything.
 Machine learning techniques can be described into four types: Unsupervised learning, Semi-Supervised Learning, Supervised Learning, and Reinforcement learning

-▸Supervised Learning: The supervised learning learns from a set of labeled data.
+▸Supervised Learning: Supervised learning learns from a set of labeled data.
 It is an algorithm that predicts the outcome of new data based on previously known labeled data.

 ▸Unsupervised Learning: In unsupervised machine learning, training is based on unlabeled data.
 In this algorithm, you don’t know the outcome or the label of the input data.